digh5000/colour-and-layout/exercises.md

 ## Typography

 Typographic plays an important role in visual communication.
 It can do everything from reduce eyestrain (do a search for 'easiest fonts to read on screen') to communicate power and authority.
 Is it any wonder that strong bold capitals come to be known as 'Roman'?
+But first: [are you a comic sans criminal?](http://www.comicsanscriminal.com/)

 In this exercise,
 + I want you to read and understand the section on [font choices from the Owl at Purdue](https://owl.english.purdue.edu/owl/resource/705/01/).
 + Then, play some rounds of [Typeconnection](http://www.typeconnection.com/index.php).
 Pay attention to why - or why not - various pairings work.
 + Then, I want to consider the document you will be preparing for me that accounts for your learning in this course - the document where you choose your best exercises from the modules and explain how your approach to history, data, the digital, etc, has changed over this course.
 What typographic pair would work best for you?